The following bylaws contain changes approved by the CDSS Membership in September 2021.

 The President may call special meetings of the Board and shall call a special meeting, to be held within 90 days, on the written request of six or more Board members.

 3.6 Notice of Meetings.
 The Secretary shall give Board members at least 30 days’ notice of the annual meeting and special meetings, except that at least two weeks’ notice shall be given for special meetings held by remote communication or email.
-Notice may be waived if all Board members agree in writing either before or after the meeting.
+Notice may be waived if all Board members agree in writing before the meeting.

 3.7 Quorum.
 The quorum for the transaction of business is a majority of the Board.